BogusForlorn/CTF_Writeups/Operation 0xCYNX/Boot2Root/Knockdown.md

 [*] Closed 1 connections
 ```

 I was able to authenticate and connect to SMB via the Guest account with no password.
+With this, I could see some SMB shares which I had access to (READ ONLY permissions).

 I tried to see if I could get some local user accounts